 Most ancient sites allow photography, but some places are sensitive and may not allow flash photography.
 If you bring your camera along, remember to disable the automatic flash that usually comes with lower and digital versions.

 Leave it detached if you are old-school and still have the detachable flash.
-Using your manual settings, you can get good light exposure, even in low lighting conditions, which makes the flash unnecessary.
+Using your manual settings, you can get good light exposure, even in low-light conditions, making the flash unnecessary.
 If you are still confused about what kind of photography is allowed at the ancient site you have chosen to visit, make sure to skip the flash to be safe.

 Note: No matter what historical site you visit, always look for rules and regulations regarding photography policies, even if you are striking a pose for pictures.